NCodeGroup/MassTransit.Extensions.Hosting/README.md

   * Provides extensions specific to the RabbitMq transport

 ## Problem Statement
-The core MassTransit library only provides abstractions and no implementation unless the [MassTransit.Host] package is also used.
+The core MassTransit library only provides abstractions and no implementation unless the [MassTransit.Host] package is used.
 Unfortunatly the `MassTransit.Host` package makes many assumptions and forces the developer with many potentially unwanted conventions such as:

 * Autofac as the DI container
   * No ability to modify the registrations in ContainerBuilder